otaviobertucini/gition/README.md

 2. Configure the environment variables:

     - Create a new secret in the repository ([instructions here](https://docs.github.com/pt/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions)) and save the "Internal Integration Secret" under it.
     - Paste the Notion page ID(s) in the `NOTION_PAGES` variable in the YAML code.
 If you have multiple pages, separate them with a semicolon (`;`).
     - Use the `ROOT_DIR` variable if you want to save the pages in a specific folder within your repository.
-If this variable is not set, the pages will be saved in the root folder. _Be cautious: if you specify a folder name that already exists, it will be overwritten._
+If this variable is not set, the pages will be saved in the "Notion" folder. _Be cautious: if you specify a folder name that already exists, it will be overwritten._

 3. Adjust the frequency of the workflow runs by modifying the `cron` schedule.